A Walk Down Memory Lane

 Workers restored and transitioned the soda and jewelry shops into a lobby, saving some old Brick walls on either side.
 The walls, amazingly, still showed remains of old movie posters and advertisements from an earlier era and remains intact to this day as a reminder of its history.

-In January 1998 the Edna Boykin Cultural Center opened its doors, in the honor of Ms. Boykin's lifetime contributions and service to the arts in Wilson.
-In the lobby, Dr & Mrs. Mark G. Hooper named the Hammond Gallery in honor of Dr. Robert Hammond, which featured its first visual arts gallery exhibits.
-On opening night, January 31, 1998, Ms. Edna Boykin and Mrs. Eleanor Hammond were among those in attendance to celebrate with The Dorsey Brothers Orchestra and The Platters.
+Finally, in honor of Ms. Boykin's lifetime contributions and service to the Arts in Wilson, the Edna Boykin Cultural Center opened its doors in January 1998.
+In the lobby, the first visual arts gallery exhibits were shown in the Hammond Gallery, named by Dr. & Mrs. Mark G. Hooper, in honor of Dr. Robert Hammond.
+On the new theater’s first opening night, January 31, 1998, Ms. Edna Boykin and Mrs. Eleanor Hammond were among the many in attendance to celebrate this wonderful theater with performances by The Dorsey Brothers Orchestra and The Platters.

 Support Your Arts Council